-Select Calanda III aki anda a Calan andian Inana C C-1+1 Layer Select all objects of the active layer.
-See Select layer ❖ Select Aperture/Tool Select all flashes with the same apertures/tools on all layers.
-See Select aperture/tool Select All Select all graphical objects on all layers.
-See Select all InvertSelection Select all not selected graphical objects and deselect previously selected objects.
-See Invert Selection Select Path Paths may be selected if this function is enabled (framed menu icon means enable).
-Select Polygon Polygons may be selected if this function is enabled (framed menu icon means enable) Select Circle Circles may be selected if this function is enabled (framed menu icon means enable) CIKL + chck on a button ena- Select Rectangle bles selection of a particular object type.
-Select Pad/Hole Pads/Holes may be selected if this func- tion is enabled (framed menu icon means enable) SHIFT + click on a button enables selection of all object types. layout Sub-layouts may be selected if this function is enabled (framed menu icon).
-K Size Limit Restrict size for selected objects.
-See Select New Selection Reset previous selections in the event of a new selection. + Add to Selection Add a new selection to the selection group.
+Select Layer Select all objects of the active layer.
+See Select layer ✤ Select Aperture/Tool Select all flashes with the same aper- tures/tools on all layers.
+See Select aperture/tool 🛇 Select All Select all graphical objects on all layers.
+See Select all Invert Selection Select all not selected graphical objects and deselect previously selected objects.
+See Invert Selection ✓ Select Path Paths may be selected if this function is enabled (framed menu icon means enable). 🧟 Select Polygon Polygons may be selected if this function is enabled (framed menu icon means ena- ble) Select Cir- cle Circles may be selected if this function is enabled (framed menu icon means ena- ble) CTRL + click on a button ena- R Select Rec- tangle Rectangles may be selected if this func- tion is enabled (framed menu icon means enable) type.
+Select Pad/Hole Pads/Holes may be selected if this func- tion is enabled (framed menu icon means enable) SHIFT + click on a button enables selection of all object types. 🎋 Select Sub- layout Sub-layouts may be selected if this func- tion is enabled (framed menu icon). 🔀 Size Limit Restrict size for selected objects.
+See Select = ▼ New Selec- tion Reset previous selections in the event of a new selection.
+Add to Selection Add a new selection to the selection group.
 Remove from Selection Remove an existing selection from the group.

-4.1.2.4 Insert
+3.1.2.4 Insert